tswansha/Python-Tutorial/README.md

 # Python-Tutorial Django for windows (Instruction guide)

-These sessions are inspired and created using folowing refernce materials [^1]
+These sessions are inspired and created using folowing refernce materials [^1] These are for my students for refer them when they needed and I would like you to play around with these instrctions
 ## Session 1

 ### Initial Setup of Project and App